 - One co-organised with the International Central Institute for Youth and Educational Television (IZI), Munich, Germany, 24 May 2018.

 Objectives 4-6 will be achieved through a series of briefings and publications based on the workshop, which will be made available here.
-The project will culminate in a final symposium in London in September 2018.
+The project will culminate in a symposium in London on 14 September 2018.